YazZHh/CanalBot/README.md

 ​
 ## Usage guide :
 - Install all dependencies.
-- Start qBitrorrent Web UI and enable the WebUI if you aren't using qBittorrent-nox.
+- Start qBitrorrent and enable the WebUI if you aren't using qBittorrent-nox.
-- Set the torrent download directory wherever you want
+- Set the torrent download directory to wherever you want
 - Download `CanalBot.py` into a direcroty.
 - Create a file named `anime_list.txt` next to it, then inside the file include animes infos one line per anime, respecting this pattern : `rss_keyword, anime_folder_name, anime_name`, *see the [anime_list.txt example](https://github.com/YazZHh/CanalBot/blob/main/anime_list.txt)* (`anime_folder_name` may be different from `anime_name` and vice versa).
   - ⚠️ For the keyword, be sure to use a keyword that will work for both the torrent name on nyaa and the video file name itself.
 Also make sure that the keyword only works for the anime you're adding (otherwise it could add unwanted animes)